Soldeath/Soldeath/README.md

 ## Introduction

-🔐 I'm a Cloud Security Engineer with hands-on experience across AWS, Azure, and enterprise RBAC systems.
-From designing secure infrastructure and fine-tuning identity policies to deploying vulnerability scanners and automation pipelines—I blend sharp technical skills with strategic thinking.
+🔐 I'm a cybersecurity leader with hands-on experience in cloud security across AWS, Azure, and enterprise identity systems.
+My work spans designing secure architectures, refining RBAC and IAM frameworks, and deploying scalable vulnerability management solutions and automation pipelines.

-I bring a unique lens from cybersecurity, project delivery, and advisory work—now laser-focused on enabling secure cloud transformations.
-I'm currently pursuing advanced certifications (AWS Sec-Specialty, CCSP), with a passion for continuous learning and cross-cultural collaboration.
-I just completed a Masters of Science in Cybersecurity.
+With a background that bridges cybersecurity, project delivery, and strategic advisory.
+I bring a holistic approach to secure digital transformation.
+I'm especially focused on supporting organizations across Southeast Asia and Australia as they navigate complex security and compliance landscapes.

+I hold a Master of Science in Cybersecurity and am currently advancing my credentials with AWS Security Specialty and CCSP certifications.
+Committed to continuous learning, I thrive in cross-cultural, collaborative environments and am passionate about enabling resilient, secure cloud ecosystems across the region.

 ## Objective